Heavy Truck Driver

 MITO oversees qualifications for heavy vehicle operators (truck drivers).

 The New Zealand Army also trains and employs heavy truck drivers.

-- MITO - information about the National Certificate in Commercial Road Transport
+- MITO - information about the New Zealand Certificate in Commercial Road Transport

 - Defence Careers website - information about being a driver in the Army